openhab/openhab-docs/_addons_persistences/influxdb/readme.md

 label: InfluxDB (0.9 and newer)
 title: InfluxDB (0.9 and newer) - Persistence Services
 type: persistence
 description: "This service allows you to persist and query states using the [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) and [InfluxDB 2.0](https://v2.docs.influxdata.com/v2.0/) time series database.
-The persisted values can be queried from within openHAB.
-There also are nice tools on the web for visualizing InfluxDB time series, such as [Grafana](http://grafana.org/)."
+The persisted values can be queried from within openHAB."
 since: 3x
 logo: images/addons/influxdb.png
 install: auto